 Tracks (3500 Walnut), big gay dance club: 18+ Superstar Thursdays; Bad first Fridays women's night; Ominous dark electro/industrial and alternative Fridays; Drag Nation last Fridays; and Saturday theme dance parties.
 Third Fridays Roll roller skating in their EXDO Event Center (1399 35th) next door.

-Vinyl (1082 Broadway), weekend, mostly 18+ mixed crowd events; 3-floor dance club, 9 DJs, theme parties, rooftop patio, city vistas, fire pits/ grilled food.
+Vinyl (1082 Broadway), Thursdays through Saturdays 18+ mixed crowd events; 4-floor dance club, each level with different sound, 9 DJs, theme parties, rooftop patio, city vistas, Fiesta Latin Fridays, fire pits/ grilled food.

 X-Bar (629 E Colfax Ave), gay/mixed neighborhood video bar, weekend dancing, karaoke, games, women's nights.
 Daily 3pm-2am, Sunday , DJ from from noon to close, plus go-go dancers.